Mercedes-Benz GL-Class (X166)

-The X166 Mercedes-Benz GL-Class is a full-sized luxury SUV produced from 2012 to 2019.
+The X166 Mercedes-Benz GL-Class is a full-size luxury crossover SUV produced from 2012 to 2019.
 It is the second generation model in the GL-Class range, and was renamed GLS as of the 2016 facelift.

 Development and launch

 The X166 GL-Class debuted at the 2012 New York International Auto Show and later went on sale in September 2012.
 Compared to its predecessor, the GL-Class is 10 mm taller, 14 mm wider, 21 mm longer, and up to 100 kg lighter.

 Equipment

 Standard equipment includes the COMAND system with a 5.8-inch display, LED headlights, and an adaptive air suspension for up to 285 mm of ground clearance.
 Options include soft close doors, rear-seat infotainment displays, 20 and 21-inch wheel options, and an off-road package that adds an increased ride height, a skid plate, and a low-range gearbox.
 The GL-Class is also available with driver assistance systems such as active cruise control, lane-departure warning, and blind-spot monitoring systems.